-- (a) for the dynamic simulation of grid points, they occur just before and at the point in time of the exchange of cash flows and that the dynamic grid point setting is carried out such that at least the cash flows most material to the calculation of effective EPE and RWA are covered; - (b) for the fixed simulation of grid points, they are fixed to cover the general cash flow profile of a bank appropriately, and, if meaningful, with different sets of grid points for margined and un-margined netting sets; - (c) they adequately capture the dynamics of the expected exposure (EE) profile in general, even after the one-year horizon; - 3. the institution checks compliance with sub-paragraphs (1) and (2) above on a regular basis.
+- the result of the institution's effective EPE calculations is reasonably close to the result that a much denser, e.g. daily, simulation grid, would have yielded - the impact of a denser grid may also be calculated on representative subportfolios if agreed with the supervisor; - 2. the simulation grid points are implemented in such a way that: - (a) for the dynamic simulation of grid points, they occur just before and at the point in time of the exchange of cash flows and that the dynamic grid point setting is carried out such that at least the cash flows most material to the calculation of effective EPE and RWA are covered; - (b) for the fixed simulation of grid points, they are fixed to cover the general cash flow profile of a bank appropriately, and, if meaningful, with different sets of grid points for margined and un-margined netting sets; - (c) they adequately capture the dynamics of the EE profile in general, even after the one-year horizon; - 3. the institution checks compliance with sub-paragraphs (1) and (2) above on a regular basis.